ISO 20022: The New Standard

 U.S. and Global Standardization

-The transition ensures better interoperability between banks and corporations, enhances straight-through processing (STP), improves fraud detection and
+ISO 20022 transition ensures better interoperability between banks and corporations, enhances straight-through processing (STP), improves fraud detection and aligns with regulatory and compliance needs.

 Data-Rich Insights

-via all the wire payment types.
+information via all wire payment types.

 Important Dates

-November 2025
+November 2026

 FAQs

-ISO stands for the International Organization for Standardization and it is an independent, non-governmental international organization.
+ISO stands for the International Organization for Standardization, and it is an independent, non-governmental international organization.
 It brings global experts together to agree on best practices.
 To find out more about visit their website: https://www.iso.org/home.html.

 ISO 20022 is a global standard for electronic financial messaging introduced in 2004.
 It is being adopted for wire transfers to replace legacy formats like SWIFT MT and EDI.
 It offers a richer, more structured data format, improving payment processing, compliance and reconciliation.